The Surprising First Jobs of 6 Partners at Edgar Snyder & Associates

 Finding the Perfect Workplace

-After trying out a very diverse mix of career paths, these seven professional powerhouses finally found their perfect workplace: Edgar Snyder & Associates.
+After trying out a very diverse mix of career paths, these professional powerhouses finally found their perfect workplace: Edgar Snyder & Associates.
 Since they began working at the firm, they have amassed decades of experience, they've won millions of dollars in verdicts and settlements for their clients, and they are recognized with prestigious legal industry awards and memberships.

 If you or a loved one was injured in an accident and needs legal help, trust the attorneys at Edgar Snyder & Associates to work for you.
 Simply fill out the form located at the top right of this page to submit your legal question for free, or call our office to receive your free consultation.